FinFok/finlay_fok_photography/README.md

-# Finlay Fok Wildlife Photography
+# Wildlife Photography Website

+This contains some basic html and css code to create a portfolio for my photos